opencb/genome-maps/README.md

 ### Build
-After install _Node.js_ and _npm_ we have to install npm packages for Genome Maps, from the the root folder execute:
+After install _Node.js_ and _npm_ we have to install _npm_ packages for Genome Maps, from the the root folder execute:

 ```bash
 npm install
 ```

-This will make _npm_ to look at file [package.json](package.json) and automatically install locally all the dependencies listed there.
+This will make _npm_ to look at file [package.json](package.json) and install locally all the dependencies listed there.

-To install all _Bower_ dependency packages execute from the root folder:
+To install all _Bower_ dependencies for Genome Maps execute from the root folder:

 ```bash
 bower install
 ```

-First Update jsorolla dependencies:
+This will make _Bower_ to look at file [bower.json](bower.json) and install locally all the dependencies.

+First, you must update JSorolla dependencies:
 ```bash
 cd lib/jsorolla
 npm install